abioseth1/Serverless-E-commerce-store-on-AWS/README.md

 # Cost estimated
 In this section, we will estimate the costs of AspireClothes web application based on some usage assumptions and Amazon’s pricing model.
 All pricing values used here are from Q1 2021 in EU-West-2 region and can be verified using AWS pricing calculator [2].
-1.5.1.
-Assumptions:
+# Assumptions:
 For our pricing example, we will assume that AspireClothes online store will receive the following traffic per month: 100,000-page views, 1000 registered user account, 200GB data transferred considering an average page size of 2MB.
 5,000,000-code executions (Lambda functions) with an average of 200 milliseconds per request.

-Table 2: Cost Estimate for the services used for our architecture Service	Quantity	Charges (month)	Estimates (per month) AWS AppSync	1	Free	It’s free for the first 12months and subsequent variable charges AWS EventBridge	1	varies	For 5million events, charges = $5.00 (event publishing) + $2.86 (archive processing) + $0.66(storage) + $5.00 (replaying) = $13.52 per month
+# Cost Estimate for the services used for our architecture

+AWS AppSync (1)	- Free	- It’s free for the first 12months and subsequent variable charges AWS EventBridge	(1)- varying price - For 5million events, charges = $5.00 (event publishing) + $2.86 (archive processing) + $0.66(storage) + $5.00 (replaying) = $13.52 per month
-API Gateway		varies	Charges $3.50 per million of API calls received and $0.09 per GB transferred out to the Internet.
+API Gateway - price varies - Charges $3.50 per million of API calls received and $0.09 per GB transferred out to the Internet.
 If we assume 5million requests per month with each response with an average of 213KB, the total cost of this service will be $ 17.93.
-S3 Bucket	1	$0.023 per GB stored.
+S3 Bucket (1) - $0.023 per GB stored.
 Normally $0.023 per GB/month stored, and $0.004 per 10,000 requests and $0.09 per GB transferred.
 However, with CloudFront usage, transfer costs will be reduced and a total estimate of $0.82 for our 10,000 traffics.
-AWS CloudFront	1	varies	For 10,000-HTTPS request North America 70%-$0.085, $0.010; Europe 15%-$0.085, $0.02; Asia 10%-$ 0.140, $0.012; South America 5%-$0.250, $ 0.022.
+AWS CloudFront	(1) - price varies - For 10,000-HTTPS request North America 70%-$0.085, $0.010; Europe 15%-$0.085, $0.02; Asia 10%-$ 0.140, $0.012; South America 5%-$0.250, $ 0.022.
 As we have estimated 200GB of files transferred with 2,000,000 requests, the total will be $21.97.
 Total: $ 21.99.
-AWS Route53	1	$0.50	We need to buy a domain name which cost $0.5/month.
+AWS Route53 (1) - $0.50 - We need to buy a domain name which cost $0.5/month.
 Also, we need to pay $0.40/million  DNS queries to our domain.
 100,000-page views will cost only $0.04.
 Total of $0.54/month
-Amazon Cognito	1	$0.0055	First 50,000 monthly active users is free, subsequent charges is $0.0055/month.
+Amazon Cognito	(1) - $0.0055 -	First 50,000 monthly active users is free, subsequent charges is $0.0055/month.
 Further charged for Cognito Syncs of user profiles.
 It costs $0.15 for each 10,000 sync operations and $0.15 per GB/month stored.
 An estimate of 1,000 active and registered users with less than 1MB per profile, with less than 10 visits per month in average, we can estimate a charge of $0.30.
 Total: $ 0.30
-AWS Lambda	16 (+/-)	$0.8/msec	First 1 million requests are free, you pay for 4 million that will cost US$ 0.80.
+AWS Lambda (16) - $0.8/msec - First 1 million requests are free, you pay for 4 million that will cost US$ 0.80.
 With compute service,  5 million executions of 200 milliseconds each gives 1million seconds.
 As we are running with a 512MB capacity, it results in 500,000 GB-seconds, where 400,000 GB-seconds of these are free, resulting in a charge of 100,000 GB-seconds that costs $1.67.
 Total:$ 2.47
-AWS DynamoDB	5	varies	$0.47 per month for write, $0.09 per month for every read, $0.25 per GB/month stored (first 25GB free), $0.09 GB per GB transferred out to the Internet. $0.1/million for data capture for analytics.
+AWS DynamoDB (5) price varies -	$0.47 per month for write, $0.09 per month for every read, $0.25 per GB/month stored (first 25GB free), $0.09 GB per GB transferred out to the Internet. $0.1/million for data capture for analytics.
 Assuming 5M read, 5M write and 5M others, estimate becomes $10.44
-Amazon Aurora (serverless)	1	$0.06	8hrs x 21days x $0.06 = $10.08
+Amazon Aurora (serverless) (1) - $0.06	8hrs x 21days x $0.06 = $10.08
-AWS IAM	1	free	Charges for only the resources user consume.
+AWS IAM	(1) - price free - Charges for only the resources user consume.
-AWS QuickSight	1	$0.6/hr	maximum charge of $5/reader/month for unlimited use after first two months free.
+AWS QuickSight	(1) - $0.6/hr- maximum charge of $5/reader/month for unlimited use after first two months free.
-Amazon SNS	1	free	Free for our case-study
+Amazon SNS	(1) -free - Free for our case-study
-Amazon SES	1	varies	$0 for the first 62,000 emails you send each month, and $0.10 for every 1,000 emails sent after that. $0.12 for each GB of attachments sent
+Amazon SES (1) - price varies -	$0 for the first 62,000 emails you send each month, and $0.10 for every 1,000 emails sent after that. $0.12 for each GB of attachments sent
-AWS Shield	1	$0.025/GB	Highly expensive but secure the CloudFront.
+AWS Shield (1) - $0.025/GB - Highly expensive but secure the CloudFront.
 AWS VPC	1	$0.01/hr	$10 a month
-Certificate manager	1	free	Certificate manager provide SSL/TLS certificate
+Certificate manager (1) -free -	Certificate manager provide SSL/TLS certificate

 Based on the estimate in table 2, a total of $125 will be required to kickstart the e-commerce store on AWS.
 Any additional expenses might take it to about $150.